 McDonnell Douglas Corporation Payload Specialist (Space Shuttle)

 PERSONAL DATA: Born in Bedford, Indiana, August 29, 1948.
 Married to the former Susan Y. Flowers, of Joplin, Missouri.
 They have one daughter and one granddaughter.
 Recreational interests include photography, running, hiking, scuba diving, reading, collecting books on Space, and bonsai.
 His mother, Donna Lake Walker, resides in Bedford; his father is deceased.

-EDUCATION: Graduated from John P. Stevens High School, Edison, New Jersey, in 1974; received a Bachelor of Science degree in aeronautical and astronautical engineering, and a Master of Science degree in aeronautics and astronautics, from Purdue University, both in 1978.
+EDUCATION: Graduated from Bedford High School, Bedford, Indiana, in 1966; received a bachelor of science degree in aeronautical and astronautical engineering from Purdue University in 1971.

 SPECIAL HONORS: U.S. Patent No. 4,394,246, Electrophoresis Apparatus with Flow Control, issued 19 July 1983; NASA Space Flight Medal (1984, and twice in 1985); Sagamore of the Wabash, State of Indiana (November 1984); Doctor of Science, honoris causa, St. Louis College of Pharmacy (1985); Aerospace Laurels Award, Aviation Week and Space Technology Magazine (1985); Lindbergh Award, American Institute of Aeronautics and Astronautics - St. Louis Section (1986); NASA Group Achievement Award, as consultant to the 1987-88 Space Station Operations Task Force; Engineering Astronaut Alumnus Award, Purdue University Schools of Engineering (September 1989); Kentucky Colonel, Commonwealth of Kentucky (May 1990).